 THEATER AND MUSIC

-From May 18 to July 31, 2022, Palazzo Strozzi presents Let's Get Digital!, a new exhibition project that brings to the spaces of the Strozzina and the courtyard the art revolution of NFTs and the new frontiers between real and digital through the works of international artists such as Refik Anadol, Anyma, Daniel Arsham, Beeple, Krista Kim and Andrés Reisinger.
+Until July 31, 2022, Palazzo Strozzi presents Let's Get Digital!, a new exhibition project that brings to the spaces of the Strozzina and the courtyard the art revolution of NFTs and the new frontiers between real and digital through the works of international artists such as Refik Anadol, Anyma, Daniel Arsham, Beeple, Krista Kim and Andrés Reisinger.

 Until July 31, 2022 Fondazione Palazzo Strozzi and Musei del Bargello present Donatello, the Renaissance, a historic and unrepeatable exhibition that aims to reconstruct the extraordinary path of one of the most important and influential masters of Italian art of all time, compared with masterpieces by artists such as Brunelleschi, Masaccio, Andrea Mantegna, Giovanni Bellini, Raphael and Michelangelo.